-Ext3.
-We have described the Ext3 file system properties in detail in Section 4.3.
-Ext3 provides consistency points and allocation information, but it mixes dynamically allocated metadata (directory data and indirect blocks) with data.
-In addition, the dynamically allocated metadata blocks cannot be easily interpreted, because they do not contain type information or information about the inode that points to them.
-We solve this problem partially by using in-memory back references in the checker.
-Unfortunately, this approach will not protect a metadata block from being overwritten if we have not yet seen a pointer to it.
-We experimented with a modified version of ext3 which kept a bitmap for metadata, making it possible to distinguish metadata from data at the block layer without scanning the entire file system for metadata pointers.
-This required only minimal changes to ext3 and mkfs, but the design of RExt3, described next, satisfies the prerequisites for online checking of an ext3-like file system more thoroughly.
+Ext3: We have described the Ext3 file system properties in detail in Section 4.3.
+Ext3 provides consistency points and allocation information, but it mixes dynamically allocated metadata (directory data and indirect blocks) with data, thus requiring a full file system scan to distinguish data from metadata at the block layer.
+Instead, we distinguish the two types of blocks by retrofitting Ext3 with a metadata bitmap, as described in Section 4.3.
+In addition, the dynamically allocated metadata blocks cannot be easily identified, because they do not contain type information or information about the inode that points to them.
+We solve this problem by using in-memory back references in the checker.